 With a combination of increased nutritional need and intestinal malabsorption, the body exhausts supplies of key vitamins and minerals, the enzymes cannot function, and the cells can no longer perform vital biochemical functions.
 Various disease syndromes will appear according to genetic predisposition and the specific type of stress.

 - Hormonal replacement when indicated, including thyroid replacement with a combination of T3 and T4

 - Diet modification with intestinal support and healing

 - In depth vitamin level testing and supplementation to rebuild the adrenal communication and thyroid with the raw materials they need.

 - Targeted adaptogenic herbs depending on personal cortisol pattern (after evaluating results of the salivary cortisol test

 - Immune support, with treatment of any ongoing infections.

 - Detoxification: removal of toxic metals and chemicals from the bowel, liver, and kidneys, if necessary.

 If you think you may have a thyroid and/or adrenal problem, speak to our staff.
 We can suggest specific tests to diagnose the problem and help you construct an individualized program to balance these vital glands and restore normal body function.

-The Lee Clinic has been helping patients feel like themselves again for over 20 years.
+The Lee Clinic has been helping patients with thyroid and adrenal issues feel like themselves again for over 40 years.